Smith Chair of Management Science

 Electrical and Computer Engineering

-Simulation modeling and analysis, applied probability, queueing theory, stochastic derivative estimation, simulation optimization of discrete-event systems.
+Simulation modeling and analysis, production/inventory control, applied probability, and queueing theory; stochastic derivative estimation, simulation optimization of discrete-event systems, Markov decision processes; with application to supply chain management and financial engineering

 Institute of Electrical and Electronics Engineers (IEEE)